My Story – Student Voice: Jed Fraser

 Inspiring through success: an Indigenous student ambassador’s perspective

 I am a proud Aboriginal man coming from the Bidjara and Mandandanji clans from South West Queensland.
-I am very passionate about supporting Indigenous education and health, and as an Indigenous person who was lucky to go to a good school and that has a different pathway into university, I feel I am obligated to do my part for my people.
+I am very passionate about supporting Indigenous education and health, and as an Indigenous person who was lucky to go to a good school and that had a different pathway into university, I feel I am obligated to do my part for my people.
 If I can help one kid get to tertiary education and inspire, then I can live happy.

 I am currently studying a Bachelor of Exercise and Movement Science at Queensland University of Technology (QUT) and am a Student Representative Committee (SRC) member for Indigenous Allied Health Australia (IAHA); the Indigenous Officer for the QUT Student Guild; Explore Uni Ambassador; Oodgeroo Unit Ambassador; Indigiso (Indigenous student society) co-founder and Vice-President; World Indigenous Peoples Conference on Education (WIPCE) presenter; and Beyond the Broncos mentor.